List of Teenage Mutant Ninja Turtles characters: Mrs. O'Neil

 There have been different versions of Mrs. O'Neil in the TMNT franchise.

 In the Mirage Comics, she was named Bridget O'Neil.

-In the 3D CGI 2012 series, Mrs. O'Neil (voiced by Renae Jacobs) was the loving wife of the psychologist Kirby O'Neil, and the late mother of sixteen-year-old April O'Neil.
-Many decades ago, when she herself was a child, her grandfather had discovered the Krang residing deep underneath the O'Neil's family farmhouse.
-After unmistakably awakening the Krang, the brain-like extraterrestrial creatures paid him back by performing experiments on him and his entire bloodline; including Mrs. O'Neil.
+In the 2012 animated series, Mrs. O'Neil (voiced by Renae Jacobs) was the loving wife of the psychologist Kirby O'Neil, and the late mother of sixteen-year-old April O'Neil.
+Many decades ago, when she was a child, her grandfather had discovered the Krang residing deep underneath the O'Neil's family farmhouse.
+After he unmistakably awakened the Krang, they performed experiments on him and his entire bloodline; including Mrs. O'Neil.
 In her adult years she had fall in love with and married an Irish scientist by the name of Kirby O'Neil.
 She was eventually captured and experimented on by the Krang while she was pregnant with April.
-As a result, her daughter was born a human/Krang hybrid mutant; possessing an array of exceptionally powerful psychic abilities, as a result of her Krang DNA.
-When April was six years old, the Krang came for her.
-While her husband was able to escape to New York City, Mrs. O'Neil was recaptured and "put into stasis."
-One decade later (in Episode 55 "Buried Secrets"), she was discovered by the Turtles, Casey Jones, and her teenage daughter.
-She explained how her whole family's difficulties with the Krang raged on for many years, and seemed happy to be reunited with her daughter.
-She wondered of Kirby's whereabouts, to which the Turtles assured her that he was "on a safari in Puerto Rico."
-She attracted the suspicions of the sharp and intuitive Michelangelo, who planned to expose her true motives by any means.
-She was later revealed to be a clone of the real Mrs. O'Neil as an infiltration experiment infused with the human DNA of the real Mrs. O'Neil and Krang DNA; thus having only her memories.
-April expressed her sadness at losing her family all over again, even if it truly was not her mother, and wondered if she was indeed gone forever or was still alive somewhere.
-A family photograph of her, alongside her husband and infant daughter, was shown in "The Krang Conspiracy" which had been kept by Jack Kurtzman.
-She was first referenced by April in "Karai's Vendetta."
-April mentioning the tragic loss of her mother as a child, caused Karai to feel sympathy for April, as she, too had lost and never knew her own mother, Tang Shen.
+As a result, her daughter was born a human/Krang hybrid mutant; possessing an array of psychic abilities.
+When April was six years old, her mother was captured by the Krang and "put into stasis".
+One decade later, the Krang create a clone of O'Neil who possesses her memories and is infused with Krang DNA.
+April is uncertain if her real mother is dead or still alive somewhere.